-This fund is used to accumulate money for long-term goals and projects of the City.
-Financed directly by appropriations from the operating funds and with limited revenues directly from small reimbursement projects, the reserve fund has been the major single fiscal tool which has provided the City with the stability and multiple year appropriations necessary to manage a small community in difficult financial times.
-The reserve fund allows the accumulation of resources to accomplish specifically authorized goals contained in the resolution which must be adopted to establish each account.
+This fund is used to accumulate funding for long-term goals and projects of the City.
+Financed directly by appropriations from operating funds and with limited revenues directly from small reimbursement projects, the reserve fund has been the major single fiscal tool which has provided the City with the stability and multiple year appropriations necessary to manage various capital and lon-term projects.
+The reserve fund allows the accumulation of resources to accomplish specifically authorized goals contained in the annual budget resolution which must be adopted to establish each account.